All minor-minimal apex obstructions with connectivity two: Introduction

 Apex graphs play a key role in what is commonly now referred to as the ``weak structure theorem'' of the Robertson and Seymour's graph minors project (recently this ``weak structure theorem'' has been optimized by Giannopoulou and Thilikos \cite{MR3072757}).
 Apex graphs have also featured prominently in the resolution of Hadwiger's conjecture for $K_6$-free graphs \cite{MR1238823} and the characterization of linklessly embeddable graphs.
 The latter problem highlights the Petersen family of graphs \cite{MR1339848}, a significant collection of apex obstructions.
 Even with advances in algorithmic refinements of the graph minors project that are focused on determining obstruction sets for apex families \cites{MR2487633,MR2871126}, the very general and theoretical approaches are frustratingly impractical.
 Disconcertingly the problem of determining all apex-planar obstructions remains open, despite classical linear-time planarity testing algorithms and dramatic increases in computing power.

 Researchers have made progress characterizing families of graphs that are closely related to the apex graphs.
-An old result of Wagner characterizes the \cite{MR979099} the ``almost planar''\footnote{The terms ``almost planar'' and ``nearly planar'' appear in many articles with a dizzying variety of meaning.} graphs; a graph that is non-planar but the deletion of any vertex makes it planar.
-We call such ``almost planar'' graphs {\em cells}.
-Gubser \cite{MR1411084} characterizes another family of graphs with another notion of ``almost planar''---a non-planar graph such that for any edge, either the contration or the deletion of that edge makes the graph planar (see also \cite{MR3785034}).
+An old result of Wagner~\cite{MR979099} characterizes the ``almost planar'' graphs; a graph that is non-planar but the deletion of any vertex makes it planar.
+The terms ``almost planar'' and ``nearly planar'' appear in many articles with a dizzying variety of meaning.
+Gubser \cite{MR1411084} characterizes another family of graphs with another notion of ``almost planar''---a non-planar graph such that for any edge, either the contraction or the deletion of that edge makes the graph planar (see also \cite{MR3785034}).
 Ding and Dzobiak \cites{MR3461970,Dziobiak} determined the $57$ graphs that are the obstructions for the minor-closed family of apex-outerplanar graphs.

 It has been a long standing open problem to determine the apex obstructions.
 At a conference in $1993$, the second author discussed the apex obstruction problem with Robin Thomas.
 Together with Daniel Sanders we decided to share lists of known apex obstructions; the combined list contained $123$ graphs at that time.
 Twenty years later we reported $396$ known apex obstructions \cite{Kezdy}.
 Our list has since grown to $401$ non-isomorphic apex obstructions.
-Other groups have relayed the problem or worked to find obstructions \cites{AdlerOpen,Eppstein1,Eppstein2}.
+Other groups have relayed the problem or worked to find obstructions \cites{AdlerOpen,HugoAyala,Eppstein1,Eppstein2,MR3733966,MikePierce}.
 Indeed we credit David Eppstein (see bottom entry of \cite{Eppstein2}) for finding one particularly beautiful $16$-vertex apex obstruction.
 He describes it this way: ``start with a cube, find a four-vertex independent set, and make three copies of each of its vertices.
 The resulting $16$-vertex graph has four $K_{3,3}$ subgraphs, one for each tripled vertex.''
 We refer to this obstruction as the {\em Eppstein graph}.